qwerty-arun/Lets_learn/README.md

+# 28/7/24
+- PCB desing tutorial: Various measurement units like 'thou' and 'mm' are used where 'thou' is '1/1000 th of an inch'.
+- General rule: Use thous for tracks, pads, spacing and grids, which are most of your basic "design and layout" requirements.
+Use 'mm' only for "mechanical and manufacturing" requirements like hole sizes and board dimensions.
+- 100 thou (0.1 inch) = 2.54mm
+- 200 thou (0.2 inch) = 5.08mm
+- Use fixed/snap grids.
+Makes editing, dragging, movement and alignment of our tracks easier as our layout grows.
+Bad design -> many of tracks will not line up exactly in the centre of pads.
+Little bits of tracks will be "tacked" on to fill in the gaps.
+Start with 50 thou grid and then go finer like 25, 20, 10, 5 and nothing else.
+- Visible grid -> Solid or dashed lines which is usually of 100 thou.
+- Electrical grid -> Makes your cursor snap onto the center of electrical objects like tracks and pads when close enough.
+Useful for manual, routing, editing and moving objects.
+- Research papers of Instrumentation journal: VLSI testing: Normally test power conumption is 2 to 4 times the normal comsumption which in turn add costs in making.
+They had used shift registers and XOR gates.
+- Wireless charging of EVs is achieved by a resonance-enhanced inductive power transfer technique (IPT).
+What if misalignment of the coils happen?
+If affects the mutual inductance in turn the resonant frequency.
+- Just a slight introduction to elliptical integrals.
+- The simulation software they used was: ANSYS Maxwell Simulation platform.
 # 27/7/24
 - Microcontroller: Addressing modes, meaning of LDR
 - Some important tips for increasing productivity in deep study: Have a pre-determined goal, develop deep focus (summarize frequently, set a time limit).
 Refocus meditation of at least 13 mins.